m-pluta/bias-in-ai-report/report/table.typ

     [
       - *Universal Usability*
         #v(term-spacing, weak: true)
         Developers are likely to prioritise usability by ensuring the technology is accessible to the widest possible audience, including individuals with disabilities, and people from a diverse range of backgrounds.

+        \ \

       - *Freedom from bias*
         #v(term-spacing, weak: true)
-        Valuing freedom from bias directly influences the integrity and fairness of the technology.
+        Valuing freedom from bias directly influences the integrity and fairness of the technology @P_VSD_benefits.
 This responsibility is particularly significant given the increasing regulation around data ethics and AI fairness @W_GOV_UK_2020.

       - *Quality product*
         #v(term-spacing, weak: true)
         The value placed on delivering a quality product/solution is closely linked to a developer's professional pride and technical reputation.
 Additionally, for developers, it is clear that if the implemented system matches or goes beyond expectations their career prospects can improve significantly.